 - Engineering Commercial Success: And making the world a better place!

 Students work in interdisciplinary teams to create solutions to a real problem provided by a real customer.
 Typically the customer will be a member or members of the community e.g. children with disabilities, terminally ill people, etc. Student teams learn how to solicit needs from user interviews and go on to create (and where possible prototype) solutions that meet functional, commercial and social requirements.
-Students are supported by a variety of external experts including investors, marketeers, business advisors and manufacturers.
-Teams pitch their proposals to an invited audience and expert judges.
-Prizes are then awarded to the best presentations.15 credits
+Teams pitch their concept and business start up proposals to an invited audience and assessors.15 credits

 - Biopharmaceutical Manufacturing

 The module aims to provide an understanding of the key unit operations used in manufacturing biopharmaceutical products including vaccines, therapeutic proteins, and cell/gene therapies.
 The module will cover fermentation, extraction technologies and purification operations.
 The module will describe the design and application of each unit of operations, and introduce key associated topics including process engineering, analytical technologies, automation, quality by design, and regulatory issues.
 The module will have a particular focus on the latest industrial trends, and current and future challenges in biopharmaceutical manufacturing will be studied in-depth.15 credits